ramya-ram/perturb-training/README.md

 # README #

-This README explains how to use this code to run human subject experiments and computational simulations.
+This README explains how to use this code to run computational simulations and human subject experiments.

 ### What is this repository for? ###